pjtorres/Viral_metagenomics/README.md

 # Viral Metagenomics
-Flow and scripts to analyze Viral metagenomics
+Work flow and scripts to analyze Viral metagenomics